sergio-costas/updatesnap/README.md

 ## Using it

-Just run *updatesnap.py [-s] [-r] /path/to/snapcraft.yaml*.
+Just run *updatesnap.py [-s] [-r] [--github-user=...] [--github-token=...] /path/to/snapcraft.yaml*.
 Optionally, you can add a Part name, and updatesnap will check only that part, instead of all.
+Also, you can replace the file path with a HTTP or HTTPS path, and updatesnap will download and process it.

 The output is like this: